junhong0902/CyberArk-Ticketing-Customization/README.md

   For NSSG user: Create a EC2 instance with private AMI "CyberArk Ticketing AMI" Ticekting API URL: http://<public ip of EC2 instance>
                      ex: http://<public ip of EC2 instance>/change?ticketid=eq.chg001 (Query ticket in "change" database with ticketID equals to chg001)
+  To access ticketing database: http://<public ip of EC2 instance>:8080
 ```

 ### To Do if want to recreate dll